opensciencegrid/dosar/docs/Materials/04-TipsandTricks.md

   28.49  kagross         8/18 14:51   0+00:00:14 slot2@frontal.cci.ucad.sn
 </code></pre>

 <code>condor_q</code> can also show you your job ClassAd.
 Recall back to the lecture and the discussion of ClassAds.
-For instance, you can look at the !ClassAd for a single job:
+For instance, you can look at the ClassAd for a single job:

 <pre><code>
 $ condor_q -l 23.0